-When we’re talking about the best metal amps, we’re really talking about one thing: distortion.
-If you’re really going to tackle heavy tones, gain is essential, but you also want a distortion channel that retains clarity while remaining tight and with a smooth rather than fizzy top-end.
+Let's cut to the chase: when we're talking about the best metal amps, what we're really talking about is distortion.
+If you want to get down with the heaviest tones, gain is everything.
+That said, you also need a distortion channel that retains clarity while remaining tight and with a smooth top-end.
+While this seems like a big ask, thankfully these mythical beasts exist.

-- These are the very best electric guitars for metal players
+- These are the best electric guitars for metal players

 - Try the 10 best distortion pedals for metal

-For anyone on a tighter budget, you can’t go wrong with Mark Tremonti’s MT 15 lunchbox head.
-A meticulously assembled 15-watter, the MT 15 delivers boutique-vibed distortion tones for a modest outlay, while also boasting a snappy clean channel and switchable LEDs to boot.
+For anyone on a tighter budget, you really can’t go wrong with Mark Tremonti’s PRS MT 15 lunchbox head.
+A meticulously assembled 15-watter, the MT 15 delivers boutique-vibed distortion tones for a modest outlay, all while boasting a snappy clean channel and switchable LEDs.
+They're both superb choices for our best metal amps guide, and will suit a range of metal guitarists.

 How to buy the best metal amp for you

-That’s where solid-state and digital offerings strike a fine balance between live and home use, spanning affordable combos such as Boss’s Katana-100 to Hughes & Kettner’s solid-state Black Spirit 200, and pro-quality processors like the Kemper Profiler and Fractal Audio Axe-Fx III.
-Each of these amps is capable of delivering formidable high-gain sounds at any volume, making them suitable for the (home) studio and the stage.
+That’s where solid-state and digital offerings strike a fine balance between live and home use.
+This includes affordable combos such as the Boss Katana-100, through to Hughes & Kettner’s solid-state Black Spirit 200, and pro-quality processors like the Kemper Profiler Head and AFractal Audio Axe-Fx III.
+Each of these metal amps is capable of delivering formidable high-gain sounds at any volume, making them suitable for the (home) studio and the stage.

 You may also want to weigh up the importance of a clean channel.
 Increasingly, you can find utterly usable clean channels for those arpeggiated middle 8s, but some all-tube amp heads require you to compromise somewhat on your non-dirty sounds.